• Skip to primary navigation

 Step 11: Once the tortillas have cooled and hardened, add the warm smashed black beans as the base layer.

-assembling the black bean tostada.
+assembling the black bean tostadas

 Step 12: Then, add the warm Spanish rice.
 Finish off with your favorite toppings.

-showing burnt tostadas vs cripy toasted tostadas.
+showing burnt tostadas vs cripy toasted tostadas

 ah caramba, I did it again.
 Watch them closely, or they will burn like these.